chancellor-games/spec/README.md

-# spec
+# Chancellor.games Spec

-Main API Spec and Schema for the Chancellor Games API
+This is the main spec and schema for the Chancellor Games API.